ginolhac/chip-seq/docs/mapping.md

 ### Generate a makefile

 Trimming, mapping imply a lot of steps and it is hard to be sure that everything goes well.
-Paleomix works in temporary folder, check the data produced and then copy back files that are complete.
+Paleomix works in temporary folders, check the data produced and then copy back files that are complete.
 Plus, you want to test different parameters, add a new reference without having to redo earlier steps while being sure that all files are up-to-date.
 This goes through a `YAML` makefile.
 The syntax is pretty straight-forward.
 What matters is, that you use **SPACES** and not TABS.